RSC

 In 1985 Fincke graduated from Sewickley Academy, Sewickly, Pennsylvania.

-MARITAL STATUS: married to Renita Saikia, has one child.
+MARITAL STATUS: married to Renita Saikia, has two children: son Chandra

 ORGANIZATIONS: Geological Society of America (GSA).